Backing up and restoring files on your system using a computer

 - Select (PC), and then select (USB cable) or (Wi-Fi).

-To connect using Wi-Fi, you must select the [Connect to PS Vita Using Wi-Fi] checkbox under [Wi-Fi Connection Settings] in the Content Manager Assistant to set a checkmark, and register your system with the computer.
+To connect using Wi-Fi, you must select the [Connect to PS Vita System or PS TV System Using Network] checkbox under [Network Connection Settings] in the Content Manager Assistant to set a checkmark, and register your system with the computer.
 For details, see "Transferring data to and from a computer using Wi-Fi".

 - Select [Back Up] or [Restore].